thawtar/foamAuto/README.md

 As of 12th July 2022, case directory creation functionality is initiated.

+As of 23rd July 2022, boundary conditions can be created as a part of case directory creation functionality.

 This code is stll very raw and it has a lot of hard coded parts.

 Advices, opinions and coordination are highly welcomed!